patsytau/anki_german_a1_vocab/README.md

 These do not have any audio, as the TTS does not handle the plural notation gracefully.
 The (Advanced Browser)[https://ankiweb.net/shared/info/874215009] plugin was invaluable for finding these entries when adding the audio.

-The audio was created automatically by google cloud using the (AwesomeTTS \(Google Cloud Text-to-Speech\)\[unofficial\])[https://ankiweb.net/shared/info/814349176], which saved me a tremendous amount of work, and saved everyone else from having to listen to my voice :)
+The audio was created automatically by google cloud using the (AwesomeTTS \(Google Cloud Text-to-Speech\)\[unofficial\])[https://ankiweb.net/shared/info/814349176] plugin with the "German (de-DE-German-Wavenet-A)" setting, which saved me a tremendous amount of work, and saved everyone else from having to listen to my voice :)

 Finally, I used the (Add note id)[https://ankiweb.net/shared/info/1672832404] plugin to add ids to the notes in case I need to make future corrections.